regisftm/owasp-toronto/demo/01-infrastructure.md

 # 1 - Infrastructure for the Demo

 The environment for the demonstration was built on AWS using Terraform.
-If you desire to become more familiar with Terraform, it's time! : ) You will need an AWS account and Terraform installed on your computer.
+If you want to become more familiar with Terraform, it's time! : ) You will need an AWS account and Terraform installed on your computer.

 1. Start by cloning this repository: